nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

 * Updated Database with new contact number and email information
 * Managed controls to allow users to retrieve either email or number
 * J-unit test, assertions and logging were done to gracefully handle errors
+* JavaDocs for non-trivial methods were also written

 ### List Schools Command Class
 * Updated Database with school names and courses available
 * Managed controls to allow users to obtain a list of schools available in the database
 * J-unit test, assertions and logging were done to gracefully handle errors
+* JavaDocs for non-trivial methods were also written

 ### Miscellaneous
 * Implemented starting points for 4 major components: `Parser`, `UI`, `Commands`, `Storage`